richardtape/content-visibility/readme.txt

 1. Showing the content visibility controls in the content editor sidebar

 == Changelog ==

+= 0.2.5 =
+* WordPress 5.8.0 compatibility.
+* Added Category and Tag controls for widgets screen.
+So now you can you say "show this widget (block) when the post being shown has this tag" or maybe "hide this block when the post being shown is in this category".
+Thanks to Karl Anderson in the support forum for making this request.

 = 0.2.4 =
 * WordPress 5.7.0 compatibility.